launchventures/articles/chatbot.md

 As you can see from the statements above, the context helps understand what the statement is about?
 It can also be seen as a set of play cards which help you retain the complete background of the conversation.
 It helps the user stay focused on the specific topic or subject the conversation is about.

 This was important, hence so much time for this.
-Once you are clear about Context, what follows is a lot simpler.
+Once you are clear on the basics, what follows is a lot simpler.